Map of Spain Wine Regions

 Spanish Wine Regions

-There are over 60 different regional DOs producing everything from light and zesty Albariño to inky black Monastrell.
-The best way to start understanding the area is to break it into 7 distinct climates.
+There are 138 official wine designations in Spain (as of 2020).
+The regions are incredibly diverse, producing everything from zesty Albariño to inky, black Monastrell.
+So, the best way to learn about Spanish wine is to break up the country into 7 distinct climates.

 Northwest “Green” Spain